dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

 #### Configuration Notes

-* In some cases where you cannot set the DVMT-prealloc of these cards to 64MB higher in your UEFI Setup, you may get a kernel panic.
-Usually they're configured for 32MB of DVMT-prealloc, in that case these values are added to your iGPU Properties
+* In some cases where you cannot set the DVMT-prealloc of these cards to 64MB or higher in your UEFI Setup, you may get a kernel panic.
+Usually they're configured for 32MB of DVMT-prealloc, in that case add these values to the iGPU properties:

 | Key | Type | Value |
 | :--- | :--- | :--- |